OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 The Audit Log shows the Contracting Parties who collaborate on the Addressable Content that relies on the PAF data.
 The Audit Log UI lets the user pinpoints the Contracting Parties.
-There is no requirement to show Transmission that didn't have an impact on the Addressable Content.
+There is no requirement to show Transmissions that didn't have an impact on the Addressable Content.

 ![Transmission Flow Explanation](./assets/transmission-flow-explanation.png)

 The Audit Log helps the user to know who received her/his PAF Data.
 In other words, the user doesn't need to know who was the Sender of a Transmission, only the Receiver.
-She/he doesn't even need to know the order of the Transmissions.
-So it is acceptable to see the Audit Log as an unordered list to simplify the display and the concepts to the users.
-We will use this approach for the rest of the requirement.
+However the list of Transmission is chronologically ordered.

 # Heterogeneous systems